igr/hero-vs-monsters/c-sharp-extensions/README.md

-# PP, Kotlin
+# c-sharp-extensions

-This solution uses Procedural Programming - i.e. just simple functions to solve the problem.
-The solution is written in Kotlin.

-All data is _immutable_.
-All functions are pure, except the implementation that writes to the console.

-Here we also excersize the use of modules (api + implementation); which may be a bit overkill for this problem, but it's a good example of the idea.
-The `boot` module combines the modules and defines the implementation.
+This solution uses Java implementation as a starting point and adds c-sharp extension methods.